oz-elhassid/BoundingBoxCPP/README.md

 ```
 make
 ```
-after building, run the tests, by running:
+after building, run the tests by running:
 ```
 ./tests
 ```